[On the recruiter's side]

 So, make way for good practices!

-1. Draw on your own candidate experience
+1. Draw on your own experience as a candidate

 - Think back to your own job interviews: what made you decide to take the job?